Persistence

 Windows Persistence: COM Hijacking (MITRE: T1546.015)

-According to MITRE, “Adversaries can use the COM system to insert malicious code that can be executed in place of legitimate software through hijacking the COM references and relationships as a means for persistence.”
-To hijack a COM object, an attacker needs to make certain changes in registry hives and replace the reference to a legitimate system component with a malicious one.
-When that application is run and the COM object is called, the malware is run instead, hence, giving persistence.
+According to MITRE, “Adversaries can use the COM system to insert malicious code that executes in place of legitimate software by hijacking COM references and relationships as a means for persistence.”
+To hijack a COM object, an attacker must modify certain registry hives and replace the reference to a legitimate system component with a malicious one.
+When the application runs and calls the COM object, the malware executes instead, thereby achieving persistence.

 In this article, we will cover the methodology for COM hijacking.